Category:

 Notaries must avoid Conflicts of InterestIf you want to become a Notary in New York, be aware that as a notary public, we are regulated by a standard of ethics.
 As such, we are obligated to conduct ourselves in an honorable way.
 So, notaries must avoid conflicts of interest.
 Therefore, when a conflict of interest does arise, we should not notarize the document.

 In an effort to assure we don’t enter into a potential dispute, we need to familiarize ourselves with the ethical standards for notaries.
 Let’s face it.
 We hold a very special post with our given state.
 So, we should not forget that we are party to some very personal information.
+You can review the New York Notary License law by visiting the New York Department of State.

 So, what is a conflict of interest?
 Well, if you perform an act in which you have interest in, or potential benefit from, you may have a conflict of interest.
+A conflict of interest occurs when an individual’s personal interests or relationships could improperly influence their professional decisions or actions.
+This situation compromises impartiality, potentially leading to biased judgments or actions that benefit the individual at the expense of their responsibilities or the organization they represent.
+Here are some examples.

 • You are a party to the document